filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus client retrieve - Retrieve data from network

 USAGE:
-   lotus client retrieve [command options] [dataCid outputPath]
+   lotus client retrieve command [command options] [dataCid outputPath]

-CATEGORY:
+COMMANDS:
-   RETRIEVAL
+   cat      Show data from network ls       Show object links help, h  Shows a list of commands or help for one command

 OPTIONS:
    --from value                     address to send transactions from